What are the International Health Regulations (2005)?

 The IHR are an international legal instrument that is binding on 196 countries across the globe, including all Member States of the WHO.
 Their aim is to help the international community prevent and respond to acute public health risks that have the potential to cross borders and threaten people worldwide.

 The IHR, which entered into force on 15 June 2007, require countries to report certain disease outbreaks and public health events to the WHO.
 Building on the unique experience of the WHO in global disease surveillance, alert and response, the IHR define the rights and obligations of countries to report public health events, and establish a number of procedures that the WHO must follow in its work to uphold global public health security.

 The IHR establishes a minimum standard for public health prevention, preparedness and response.
 These standards include activities and functions such as vector control, ship sanitation, chemicals, and points of entry.

-Each year, Australia reports our compliance with the IHR to the WHO.
-In late 2017, Australia is also conducting a Joint External Evaluation of IHR implementation.
+Each year, Australia reports its compliance with the IHR to the WHO.
+In 2017, Australia conducted a Joint External Evaluation of IHR implementation.
 More information about Australia’s JEE is available on the department's website.